thesyntaxslinger/syntaxslinger.com/docs/docs/software/paperless-ngx.md

 PAPERLESS_URL=https://paperless.mydomain.com
 ```

-Then just make sure your postgresql database is setup and ready to accept connections from paperless, then we can start all the services.
+Then just make sure your PostgreSQL database is set up and ready to accept connections from paperless, then we can start all the services.

 ```shell
 systemctl enable --now paperless-webserver paperless-scheduler paperless-task-queue paperless-consumer
 ```

-You might need to follow some extra documentation to setup an admin user from the CLI.
+You might need to follow some extra documentation to set up an admin user from the CLI.